exyone-js/exyone-js.github.io/_tutorials/Front-End Tutorial #1: What is HTML?.md

+---
-Front-End Fundamentals #1: What is HTML?
+title: 'Front-End Tutorial #1: What is HTML?'
+date: 2023-08-14
+---

-What is HTML?
+# What is HTML?

-HTML is the language used to describe web pages.
+## HTML is the language used to describe web pages.

-    HTML stands for HyperText Markup Language.
+- HTML stands for HyperText Markup Language.

-    HTML is not a programming language; it is a markup language.
+- HTML is not a programming language; it is a markup language.

-    A markup language uses a set of markup tags to annotate text.
+- A markup language uses a set of markup tags to annotate text.

-    HTML uses these tags to describe the structure and content of a web page.
+- HTML uses these tags to describe the structure and content of a web page.

-    An HTML document contains HTML tags and plain text.
+- An HTML document contains HTML tags and plain text.

-    An HTML document is also commonly called a web page.
+- An HTML document is also commonly called a web page.

-HTML Tags
+# HTML Tags
-HTML markup tags are usually called HTML tags.
+## HTML markup tags are usually called HTML tags.

-    HTML tags are keywords surrounded by angle brackets, like <html>.
+- HTML tags are keywords surrounded by angle brackets, like **<html>**.

-    Most HTML tags come in pairs, like <b> and </b>.
+- Most HTML tags come in pairs, like **<b>** and **</b>**.

-    The first tag in a pair is the opening tag, and the second is the closing tag.
+- The first tag in a pair is the opening tag, and the second is the closing tag.

-    Opening and closing tags are also called start tags and end tags.
+- Opening and closing tags are also called start tags and end tags.

-    Syntax: <tag>content</tag>
+**Syntax: <tag>content</tag>**

-HTML Elements
+# HTML Elements
 The terms "HTML tag" and "HTML element" are often used interchangeably.
 However, strictly speaking, an HTML element encompasses everything from the opening tag to the closing tag, as shown in this example:
 HTML Element: